osu-codeclub/carpentries-aug-2024/12_dplyr.md

 # Data Frame Manipulation with *dplyr*
-Software Carpentry, with edits by Jelmer Poelstra
+Author: Software Carpentry, with edits by Jelmer Poelstra.
+Date:
+2024-08-19

 <br>